garuda-linux/infrastructure-nix/docs/src/general.md

 ## Linting and formatting

-We utilize [pre-commit-hooks](https://github.com/cachix/pre-commit-hooks.nix) to automatically set up the pre-commit-hook with all the tools once `nix-shell` is run for the first time.
-Checks can then be executed by running either
+We utilize [pre-commit-hooks](https://github.com/cachix/pre-commit-hooks.nix) to automatically set up the pre-commit-hook with all the tools once `nix-shell` or `nix develop` is run for the first time.
+Checks can then be executed by running one of the following configs:

 ```sh
 nix flake check # checks flake outputs and runs pre-commit at the end
 pre-commit run --all-files # only runs the pre-commit tools on all files
 ```

-Its configuration can be found in the `devshell` folder ([click me](https://gitlab.com/garuda-linux/infra-nix/-/blob/main/devshell/flake-module.nix?ref_type=heads#L110)).
+Its configuration can be found in the `flake.nix` file. ([click me](https://gitlab.com/garuda-linux/infra-nix/-/blob/main/flake.nix)).
 At the time of writing, the following tools are being run:

 - [actionlint](https://github.com/rhysd/actionlint)
 - [ansible-lint](https://github.com/ansible/ansible-lint)